-In Beam and Slab type Raft functions are served the same function as in the thicken flat slab raft foundation but providing more benefit over excessive bending movement caused due to uneven loading.
+In Beam and Slab type Raft functions are served the same function as in the thickened flat slab raft foundation but provide more benefit over excessive bending movement caused due to uneven loading.

 5. Cellular Raft Foundation

-Cellular Raft foundation is also mentioned as Rigid Frame Mat on a property of bearing heavy loads.
+A Cellular Raft foundation is also mentioned as Rigid Frame Mat on the property of bearing heavy loads.
 Beams in circular raft foundations are deeper than usual and carry heavy loads.

 In a Cellular Raft or mat foundation two concrete slabs are laid upon, which lock together via ground beams.

-The upward movement of the ground due to the swelling of clay soils that expand when wet could cause affect the stability the structure leading to damage, in such cases Cellular Raft foundation is laid.
+The upward movement of the ground due to the swelling of clay soils that expand when wet could cause affect the stability of the structure leading to damage, in such cases, the Cellular Raft foundation is laid.

-Sites where such foundations are expected to be found is heavy mining areas or poor soil fields where large bending moments need to be resisted due to uneven settlement and upheaval.
+Sites, where such foundations are expected to be found, are heavy mining areas or poor soil fields where large bending moments need to be resisted due to uneven settlement and upheaval.

-While being economical for such purposes it is costly in general sense.
+While being economical for such purposes it is costly in a general sense.

 Raft Foundation Construction Process

-The following is construction process of raft footing,
+The following is the construction process of raft footing,

 - If after excavation soil is wet or the water table is reached then pumping is carried out to remove water and to start further excavation.
 The waterproofing membrane is provided at the base to avoid water entering the slab.